dragynir/fashion_controlnet/README.md

 1) Download and extract [imaterialist-fashion-2019](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6/data) dataset to [data/](data) folder.
 2) Run [clip_caption.py](examples/controlnet/clip_caption.py) to extract prompts from images or use precomputed [file: TODO upload caption.csv to hugginface data/ folder]().
 3) Then run [dataset.py](src/dataset.py) to generate and save mask in `.png` format to disc.
-4) Validation masks are already in validation [folder](data/validation) TODO put some masks here.
+4) Validation masks are already in validation [folder](data/validation) TODO put some masks here for validation from training!!!!.

 #### The final directory structure should be